 Suet vs. Tallow: How Do These Dietary Fat Resources Differ?

-Suet and tallow are among the richest sources of fat that you can use in your diet.
-A rich source of fat with zero carbohydrates is an important part of many recipes, especially in high-fat diets.
+Suet and tallow are fat sources with zero carbohydrates.
 Comparing suet vs. tallow, you’ll find out they’re generally the same because tallow is rendered from suet.
 However, there are some differences in nutrients and textures that you should know.

 Suet vs. Tallow: How Do These Dietary Fat Resources Differ?